 Depending on the number of users in your tenant, the checker could complete in minutes or hours.

 When the tool finishes running, it produces an output file in comma-separated (.csv) format.
-The file is saved to C:\windows\system32 by default.
+The file is saved to the current working directory by default.
 The output file contains the following information:

 User and group assignments